FlipArtYT/FlipArtYT/README.md

 - 🔍 I’m interested Game and App Development (in SilkOS)
 - 🏝️ I’m currently trying to learn C (then C++ maybe)
 - ⚡ Fun fact: My Website has been updated after 7 months
-- 🚀 Current Project(s): Silk-Forum frontend and release of the final website WITH backend
+- 🚀 Current Project(s):
+ - Silk-Forum frontend and release of the final website WITH backend
+ - Finish the Silk-Developer-Portal and make the containers actually build SilkOS

 <h1>Stats</h1>